-In this definition, an aggregation appliance might be a hardware appliance, a virtual appliance or even just an application which performed the functions associated with aggregation of an arbitrary number of inbound aggregates.
-For each of these, it would be configured with:
+I'll define an aggregation appliance as a hardware or virtual appliance containing amongst other things an aggregation engine; an application which performs the functions associated with aggregation of an arbitrary number of inbound aggregates.
+For each of these, the engine would be configured with:

-- publication location and mechanism - rules about refresh periods - · trust models for that aggregate - white-list and black-list by entity ID or perhaps by general XPath expression - possibly, generic transformation chains expressed in XSLT - precedence rules allowing one inbound aggregate to win over another when the same entity appears in more than one place
+- · publication location and mechanism - rules about refresh periods - trust models for that aggregate - white-list and black-list by entity ID or perhaps by general XPath expression - possibly, generic transformation chains expressed in XSLT - precedence rules allowing one inbound aggregate to win over another when the same entity appears in more than one place

-In turn, the appliance would be capable of signing and publishing the result of periodically processing the inbound aggregates into an outbound aggregate of its own.
+In turn, the aggregation engine would be capable of signing and publishing the result of periodically processing the inbound aggregates into one or more outbound aggregates of its own.

-To the above definition, I'd add the notion that if a federation ran such an appliance to generate the metadata aggregate published to its members, one inbound aggregate would necessarily be what we currently regard as "the federation's metadata": the aggregate metadata for entities registered by federation members.
-One result of this is that such an aggregation engine could be plugged into existing federation production infrastructures without major rework being required to registration processes and databases.
+To the above definition, I'd add the notion that if a federation ran such an appliance to generate the metadata aggregate published to its members, one inbound aggregate would necessarily be what we currently regard as "the federation's metadata": the aggregated metadata for entities registered by federation members.
+One result of this is that such an aggregation appliance could be plugged into existing federation production infrastructures without major rework being required to registration processes and databases.

-Similarly, it's likely that we can define such an aggregation appliance such that it can derive the mobile entity metadata aggregate from the federation's registered entity metadata aggregate and publish that as well.
+Similarly, it's likely that we can define the aggregation engine such that it can derive the mobile entity metadata aggregate from the federation's registered entity metadata aggregate and publish that as well.